Participate in Research

 There are very, very few longitudinal clinical studies for Asians in heart disease.
 I urge you to take part in this large and important longitudinal study!
 If there are enough Asian American participants in this study, we can do a subgroup analysis later to learn more about how best to tailor our attention to improve the heart health of Asian Americans!
 And besides, the participatory efforts can be a fun experience for you.

-Closed Clinical Studies
+Past Clinical Studies

 Come Sing in a New Community Choir!Participate in a study to find out if singing in a choir helps you stay healthy, and get paid!